AI compute market signals and learning

 B200 price per hour is the hourly cost of accessing NVIDIA B200-generation AI compute capacity.

 B200 price per hour is the hourly cost to rent or operate NVIDIA B200-generation AI compute capacity.
+Each B200 pairs Blackwell-generation compute with large, fast memory — roughly 192 GB of HBM3e at about 8 TB/s, versus 141 GB of HBM3e on the H200 — which can help large-model training and memory-heavy serving.
 Because newer accelerator capacity can be scarce early in a deployment cycle, the quoted rate may reflect both expected workload value and a premium for access.

 Why it matters